 Assault with a Weapon

 An assault is prosecuted as “assault with a weapon” contrary to Section 267 of the Criminal Code if an object is used as a weapon in the commission of the assault.
-A “weapon” is defined in the Criminal Code as any thing used, designed to be used, or intended for use in causing death or injury to any person.”
+A “weapon” is defined in the Criminal Code as anything used, designed to be used, or intended for use in causing death or injury to any person.”
 By that definition, practically anything can qualify as a weapon if it is used with the intention of hurting someone.
-A weapon can therefore include the obvious (guns and knives) and the less obvious (hockey sticks and baseball bats).
+A weapon can, therefore, include the obvious (guns and knives) and the less obvious (hockey sticks and baseball bats).

-Assault Causing Bodily
+Assault Causing Bodily Harm

 If an assault causes “bodily harm”, it is prosecuted as “assault causing bodily harm” contrary to Section 267 of the Criminal Code.
 The term “bodily harm” is defined broadly as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”
-Courts have held that injuries as minor as heavy bruising can qualify as bodily harm.

 If an assault wounds, maims, disfigures or endangers the life of the victim, it is prosecuted as an aggravated assault under Section 268 of the Criminal Code.
 Typically an aggravated assault occurs where someone is shot, stabbed or severely beaten.